Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-A couple of hot hitters, Jose Ramirez and Javier Baez, will be on display when the Cleveland Guardians face the Detroit Tigers on Monday at 6:10 PM ET, at Progressive Field.
+Jose Ramirez and the Cleveland Guardians will try to defeat Javier Baez and the Detroit Tigers at Progressive Field on Tuesday at 6:10 PM ET.

-Oddsmakers list the Guardians as -200 favorites on the moneyline, while giving the underdog Tigers +165 moneyline odds to win.
-The total is 7.5 runs for the game (with -115 odds to hit the over and -105 odds on the under).
+The favored Guardians have -200 moneyline odds against the underdog Tigers, who are listed at +165.
+The total is 8 runs for this game.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.